Last Update: October 13, 2024

 As the Inner Circle Trader himself claims, ICT trading concepts focus on two primary elements: price and time.
-While many traders primarily focus on price action, after years of trading ICT strategies, I’ve realized that time is as important as price, if not more.
+While many traders primarily focus on price action, after years of trading ICT strategies, I’ve realized that time is as important as price, if not more, as it is used in many ICT models like the Power of 3.
 In this article, I’ll talk about ICT Killzones, which are times of day when the market is most volatile.

 ICT Killzones are essentially embedded in each trading session, so they’re different from market sessions.
 I’ll begin the article by explaining the basic idea behind ICT kill zones and then present the ICT Killzone times for each session.
 I will also provide some examples for you to see how trading during ICT Kill zones can boost your profitability.